Find out which countries are welcoming US tourists back - KRDO

 St. Barts

-The island of St. Barts is open.
-Visitors 10 and older are required to show a negative Covid-19 PCR test result, taken within 72 hours of arrival or a negative antigen test taken within two days of arrival.
+UPDATE: The island of St. Barts is open.
+Visitors 10 and older are required to show a negative Covid-19 PCR test result, taken within 72 hours of arrival.
+Antigen tests are not accepted to enter.
 Those staying longer than a week will need to pay about $150 for an additional test on their eighth day.
-Find out more here.
+The US Embassy warns that 72-hour PCR test results are not reliably available.

 St. Kitts and Nevis

 UPDATE: This Caribbean island federation reopened on October 31.
 You must fill out a Travel Authorization Form before arrival and upload a negative Covid-19 PCR test result taken 72 hours or less before you start your trip.
 You must stay on approved hotel property for your first seven days.
 You must take another test on day 7 of your visit if you’re staying longer.
 If it’s negative, you can move about on a limited basis.
 For stays of 14 days or longer, a third test is required.
+Seventy-two hour PCR test results are not reliably available.
 Additional information: US Embassy.

 St. Lucia

-US citizens 5 and older traveling to St. Lucia must provide a negative Covid-19 PCR test, taken within seven days of arrival.
+UPDATE: US citizens 5 and older traveling to St. Lucia must provide a negative Covid-19 PCR test, taken within seven days of arrival.
 Visitors must also complete a travel registration form and arrive with a printed copy.
 You must have confirmed reservations at a Covid-certified property for the duration of the trip.
+Seventy-two hour PCR test results are not reliably available.
+Additional information: US Embassy.

 St. Maarten

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.